charleskoffler/clprolf/docs/clprolf_complete_theoretical_def.md

 * Near from business logic idea:

-The idea of separating business logic code and low level code which handles managing a database, and so on, looks like the simu_real_world_obj and simu_comp_as_worker.
-It would be a simu_real_world_obj which would simulate an human expert work, and simu_comp_as_worker would manage low-level details. clprolf goes further while considering simulation code, like business logic for this real-world object.
+The idea of separating business logic code and low level code which handles managing a database, and so on, looks like the simu_real_obj and simu_comp_as_worker.
+It would be a simu_real_obj which would simulate an human expert work, and simu_comp_as_worker would manage low-level details. clprolf goes further while considering simulation code, like business logic for this real-world object.
 But the reasoning can be compared.

 * Adheres naturally to SRP
 Single Responsability Principle(SRP): clprolf encourages naturally the SRP, with the kind of class separation, and also with the "nature" keyword.

-* clprolf is natively well adapted with the MVC pattern, with his simulation focus, well made for the controller(simu_real_world_obj), the model(simu_comp_as_worker), and the view(simu_comp_as_worker), for example.
+* clprolf is natively well adapted with the MVC pattern, with his simulation focus, well made for the controller(simu_real_obj), the model(simu_comp_as_worker), and the view(simu_comp_as_worker), for example.

 * Adheres closely to the DAO Design Pattern. simu_comp_as_worker, and compat_interf_version suits closely for implementing the DAO pattern in clprolf.